sabeelmansuri/Bioinformatics-Crash-Course/11_Challenge2.md

 ### Good luck, have fun!

 ## Problem 1
+Find the 100th Fibonacci number (without Googling!).

+You may try to write a recursive solution, but it will not run in time.
+Perhaps this[https://www.topcoder.com/community/competitive-programming/tutorials/dynamic-programming-from-novice-to-advanced/] can help?

 ## Problem 2
 In the lab, you're often not going to be given an explanation (such as provided above) of how to perform a task.
 This challenge will test your ability to use your resources (internet, documentation, etc.) to extend phylogenetic analysis given only input and output.